D. G. Hessayon

-David Gerald Hessayon OBE (born 1928) is a British author and botanist of Cypriot descent who is known for a best-selling series of paperback gardening manuals known as the "Expert Guides" under his title Dr. D. G. Hessayon.
+David Gerald Hessayon OBE (13 February 1928 – 16 January 2025) was an English author and botanist who is known for a best-selling series of paperback gardening manuals known as the "Expert Guides" under his title Dr. D. G. Hessayon.
 The series started in 1958 with Be Your Own Gardening Expert and in 2008 it celebrated its 50th anniversary and the 50 millionth copy in print.
 They have become the best selling gardening books in history.

-Early life
+Background

-Hessayon is the son of a Cypriot landowner and grew up in Salford, Lancashire, England.
+Hessayon was the son of a Cypriot landowner, was born on 13 February 1928, and grew up in Salford, Lancashire, England.
 He gained a Bachelor of Science degree in botany from Leeds University.
-In 1950, he travelled to the United States where he worked as the editor of a small town newspaper.
+In 1950, he travelled to the United States where he worked as the editor of a small-town newspaper.
 In 1953, he went to the Gold Coast as a Research Fellow at the University College before returning to Manchester to obtain his doctorate in soil ecology.
 In 1955, he accepted a position as chief scientist with Pan Britannica Industries Ltd (PBI), becoming chairman in 1972.
-It was whilst working for PBI that Dr. Hessayon formulated the idea for his "Expert" guides to gardening.
+It was whilst working for PBI that Hessayon formulated the idea for his "Expert" guides to gardening.

+Hessayon and his wife, novelist Joan Parker Gray Hessayson (d.
+2001), had two daughters.
+He lived in Essex, and died at a nearby hospital on 16 January 2025, at the age of 96.